Spin loop-current textures in Hubbard models: Introduction

 We find that such cases exist, i.e., sLC textures emerging for each of these systems (i)--(iii).
-In system (i), the correlations of sLCs are enhanced, if we introduce an inter-orbital hopping in the model.
+In system (i), the sLC correlations are enhanced, if we introduce interorbital hopping in the model.
 This is consistent with a previous study of dynamical mean-field theory~\cite{Kunes2016}.
-The emergence of sLC textures is associated with exciton condensation in a spin channel, which is suggested to be realized in Pr$_{0.5}$Ca$_{0.5}$CoO$_{3}$~\cite{Kunes2014b}.
-System (ii) is known to exhibit a stripe- and block-type antiferromagnetic (AFM) phases~\cite{Herbrych2019}, which have been observed experimentally in BaFe$_2$$X_{3}$ ($X=$ Se, S)~\cite{Caron2012, Mourigal2015, Chi2016}.
+System (ii) is known to exhibit stripe- and block-type antiferromagnetic (AFM) phases~\cite{Herbrych2019}, which have been observed experimentally in BaFe$_2$$X_{3}$ ($X=$ Se, S)~\cite{Caron2012, Mourigal2015, Chi2016}.
 We find a quantum state with sLC textures in the vicinity of the block-type AFM phase.
-In contrast to system (i), the inter-orbital hopping is not relevant to generating sLC textures here.
-The carrier density where the correlations of sLC are significantly enhanced corresponds to that in a generalized Kondo-Heisenberg model (GKHM) where vector chirality order appears~\cite{Sroda2021}.
-In system (iii), we find that the correlations of sLCs are enhanced when we introduce an appropriate value of the next-nearest-neighbor hopping $t'$.
-The sLC textures found here emerge at hole density $\delta=0.125$ and coexist with charge stripes.
+In contrast to system (i), the interorbital hopping is not relevant to generating sLC textures here.
+The carrier density where the sLC correlations are significantly enhanced corresponds to that in a generalized Kondo-Heisenberg model (GKHM) where vector chirality order appears~\cite{Sroda2021}.
+In system (iii), we find that the sLC correlations are enhanced when we introduce an appropriate value of the next-nearest-neighbor hopping $t'$.
+The sLC textures found here emerge at hole density $\delta=0.125$, and they coexist with charge stripes having a spatial modulation period of 4.

-Our findings clearly show that sLC textures can spontaneously emerge by introducing carriers and/or orbital degrees of freedom to increase quantum fluctuations, which induce quantum liquid crystalinity.
-Therefore, our approach, which does not rely on the mean-field or perturbation theory, will bring a new perspective to the study of quantum liquid crystals.
+Our findings clearly show that sLC textures can spontaneously emerge by introducing carriers and/or orbital degrees of freedom to increase quantum fluctuations, which induce quantum liquid crystallinity.
+Therefore, our approach, which does not rely on the mean-field or perturbation theory, will ad another perspective to the study of quantum liquid crystals.